-I have owned this game for over four years, and am still making an effort to work through expansion boxes.
+I have owned this game for over four years, and am still making the effort to work through expansion boxes.
 Whilst expanding your player cards is important, and deck building will improve your chances of success, i obtain the most excitement from finding new quest scenarios to enjoy.
 As i play solo with one supporting deck, some quest rules can become overly difficult, so i may try to adapt the rules to better suit the solo experience.

-More details on my favoured quests are found here > Lord of the Rings LCG
+More details on my favoured quests are found here > Lord of the Rings LCG Expansions